 Promacta and rifampin

 Promacta may raise the level of an antibiotic called rifampin (Rifadin).
-A higher level of rifampin may increase the risk of side effects from the drug.
+A higher level of rifampin may increase the risk of side effects.
 If you’re taking rifampin, tell your doctor before using Promacta.
 They may recommend a different treatment for you.

 Promacta and certain breast cancer treatments

 Promacta may raise the levels of certain breast cancer drugs.
-And higher levels of the medications may increase the risk of side effects from them.
+And higher levels of the medications may increase the risk of side effects.

 Promacta may interact with the following breast cancer treatments: